Catholic University of Eastern Africa: Location

-The main campus of the university is located along Bogani East Road, in the neighborhood called Langata, a southwestern neighborhood, within the city of Nairobi, the capital and largest city of Kenya.
+The main campus of the university is located along Bogani East Road, in the neighborhood of Langata, in southwest Nairobi, the capital and largest city of Kenya.
 The geographical coordinates of the university campus are:

-1°21'04.0"S, 36°45'28.0"E (Latitude:-1.351111; Longitude:36.757778).
+1°21'04.0"S, 36°45'28.0"E (Latitude: -1.351111; Longitude:36.757778).

 History

-Catholic University of East Africa founded on 3 September 1984, as a graduate school of theology, under the name the Catholic Higher Institute of Eastern Africa (CHIEA).
+Catholic University of Eastern Africa was founded on 3 September 1984 as a graduate school of theology, under the name Catholic Higher Institute of Eastern Africa (CHIEA).
 The institute was founded by the regional ecclesiastical authority known as Association of Member Episcopal Conferences of Eastern Africa (AMECEA).

-The institution would be formally opened by Pope John Paul II on 18 August 1985, and in 1986 the Graduate School of Theology would start negotiations with the Commission for Higher Education in Kenya to establish the current University.
+The institution was formally opened by Pope John Paul II on 18 August 1985.
+In 1986 the Graduate School of Theology started negotiations with the Commission for Higher Education in Kenya to establish the current University.

 In 1989, the institute obtained a "Letter of Interim Authority" as the first step towards its establishment as a private university.
 After three years of intensive negotiations between the Authority of the Graduate School of Theology (CHIEA) and the Commission for Higher Education, the Faculty of Arts and Social Sciences was established.
-The climax of the negotiations was a granting of the Civil Charter to CHIEA on 3 November 1992.
-This marked the birth of the university as a private institution.
-The institute rebranded as the Catholic University of Eastern Africa, in 1992.
+The Civil Charter was granted to CHIEA on 3 November 1992; this marked the birth of the private university.
+The institute rebranded in 1992 as the Catholic University of Eastern Africa.

 In 2002, the Faculties of Science and Commerce were established, followed by the Center for Social Justice and Ethics in 2003, the Faculty of Law in 2004, and the School of Continuing Professional Development in 2009.
-Satellite campuses would also be opened in Eldoret and Kisumu in the same year.
+Satellite campuses were opened in Eldoret and Kisumu in the same year.

 In April 2013, the university opened a new campus in I&M Tower, along Kenyatta Avenue, in Nairobi's central business district.
-The campus can accommodate up to 500 students.
+The campus can accommodate up to 500 students and serves people working downtown.

 Learning Resource Centre

-The university hosts an environment-friendly Learning Resource Centre (LRC) as an example of ecologically sustainable design in the region.
-Designed by Kenyan architect Musau Kimeu, the LRC consists of three buildings—a 3000-seat modern library, a 1200-seat state-of-the-art auditorium and a 500-seat cafeteria.
+The university's Learning Resource Centre (LRC) is an example of ecologically sustainable design in the region.
+Designed by Kenyan architect Musau Kimeu, the LRC consists of three buildings—a 3000-seat modern library, a 1200-seat state-of-the-art auditorium, and a 500-seat cafeteria.
 The buildings are arranged around a 50m by 40m central square and tied together by a covered walkway with outdoor seating.
 The central area of the grass-covered square is adorned on opposite corners with a fountain and a three-metre high statue of Pope Paul VI by Ugandan artist Leonard Kateete.